MadhuraBelsare1/card-developer/docs/webhook/section-header.md

 # Webhook Event Streaming
 Under this section you will find the Complete list of available events for Subscription.
-Please refer to the left navigation pane to navigate through the available events.
+Please use to the left navigation pane to navigate through the available events.